2025 EARLY BIRD SALE NOW ON!

 4hrs · 10km · 400m up · 400m down

 Continue exploring other beautiful trails in the park today as you set off along brilliant green tea fields and climb higher into the forest, before descending into one of the most densely vegetated and steep rainforest ravines on any trail at Nyungwe.
 Cool misty air and the murmur of a river rise from below whilst ferns, mosses, lichens and flowers thrive in this high humidity.
 With some luck, you may spot elusive black and white colobus monkeys and an array of bird species, such as the Rwenzori turaco.
 Reach the stunning Isumo Falls and be amazed by the spectacle of the water thundering down, full blast, nearly at your feet.
-This afternoon, say goodbye to Nyungwe and head to Kibuye, reaching your lakeside hotel in time for sundowners and a spectacular view across Lake Kivu.
+This afternoon, say goodbye to Nyungwe and head to Karongi, reaching your lakeside hotel in time for sundowners and a spectacular view across Lake Kivu.

 Day 6